haviital/nxtUDPTest/README.md

 The UDP test program v1 is ready but I plan to do more:
 - Add and check the sequence numbers so that it can be checked that packets are not lost.
-- Measure the time (raster lines) the UDP comminication takes.
+- Optimize and measure the time (raster lines) the UDP comminication takes.
 This gives a hint how many cycles are left for the game.